w23/obs-kmsgrab/README.md

 ninja install
 ```

-`obs-kmsgrab-send` binary needs `CAP_SYS_ADMIN` in order to be able to grab any screen contents using libdrm.
+`linux-kmsgrab-send` binary needs `CAP_SYS_ADMIN` in order to be able to grab any screen contents using libdrm.
 There's no way around that unfortunately, as the ability to grab any output from any user has serious security implications.
 ```
-sudo setcap cap_sys_admin+ep "$CMAKE_PREFIX_PATH/bin/obs-kmsgrab-send"
+sudo setcap cap_sys_admin+ep "$CMAKE_PREFIX_PATH/lib64/obs-plugins/linux-kmsgrab-send"
 ```

 ## Known issues